What we want to write:

 Things Worth Knowing

 Compound assignment also works as an expression. (n -= 1) produces the new value of n.
-This enables idioms like while (n -= 1) > 0: where the decrement and condition check fold into one expression.
+Idioms like while (n -= 1) > 0: work.

 What's Next